connext/documentation/docs/developers/guides/sdk-guides.md

   amount: amount,          // amount of tokens to transfer
   slippage: "30",          // the maximum amount of slippage the user will accept in BPS, 0.3% in this case
   callData: "0x",          // empty calldata for a simple transfer
-  relayerFee: "0",         // fee paid to relayers; relayers don't take any fees on testnet };
+  relayerFee: relayerFee,  // fee paid to relayers
+};

 // Approve the asset transfer.
 This is necessary because funds will first be sent to the Connext contract before being bridged.